conference-websites/ACM-ICN2020/index.md

 ## Welcome to ACM ICN 2020

-The organizing committee is delighted to invite you to submit your work for presentation at the 7th ACM conference on Information Centric Networking (ICN 2020), to be held in **Montreal, Canada, September 28-30, 2020**.
+The organizing committee is delighted to invite you to submit your work for presentation at the 7th ACM conference on Information Centric Networking (ICN 2020)<del>, to be held in **Montreal, Canada, September 28-30, 2020**</del>.
+<span style="color: red">Considering challenges we face due to COVID-19 pandemic, the conference will be held in the virtual format.</span>
+Additional details will be posted as soon as possible.

 ACM ICN 2020 is a single-track conference focusing on significant research contributions to ICN as broadly defined, and featuring paper presentations, posters, and demonstrations.